Tanilogy/language-dataset/README.md

 # language-dataset
 Tani language dataset

-verbs should be prefixed by their modifiers - "Lukato", not "Luka to" nouns should not be prefixed by their modifiers - "Apple mi", not "Applemi" adjectives may or may not be prefixed by modifiers (verb modifiers or noun modifiers) v+vm = abstract noun / emotion - http://examples.yourdictionary.com/examples-of-abstract-nouns.html the term "noun" is used in the sense of non-abstract noun
+verbs should be suffixed by their modifiers - "Lukato", not "Luka to" nouns should not be suffixed by their modifiers - "Apple mi", not "Applemi" adjectives may or may not be prefixed by modifiers (verb modifiers or noun modifiers) v+vm = abstract noun / emotion - http://examples.yourdictionary.com/examples-of-abstract-nouns.html the term "noun" is used in the sense of non-abstract noun